green1971weekend/Link-shortener/README.md

 ## Client dependencies

-rm -rf .git - Before continue to work with client you need to delete .git folder which installing automaticly with create-react-app.
+* rm .git (Before continue to work with client you need to delete .git folder which installing automaticly with create-react-app)

 * npm i materialize-css@next
+* npm i react-router-dom